puzzle/ansible-training/hugo/content/labs/07.0/_index.en.md

 - src: nginx.tar.gz
   name: mynginx
 ```
+{{% notice note %}}

-NOTE: You can also install roles from url's and other archive-formats.
+You can also install roles from url's and other archive-formats.
 Have a look at the documentation https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#installing-roles.
 Note as well, that the order of the roles to be installed in the `requirements.yml` file could matter.
+{{% /notice %}}

 ```bash
 $ ansible-galaxy install -r roles/requirements.yml